ConvincibleMedia/jekyll-paginate-v3/readme.md

 ## Notes

-This gem is in an alpha release.
-It has not been fully tested.
+**This gem is in an alpha release.** Breaking changes may occur between 0.x minor versions, and the gem overall has not been fully tested.
 If you encounter any issues please report them or submit a pull request.

 Other behavioural notes: